zxdb/ZXDB/README.md

 Simply download the latest database content, then load it into MySQL/MariaDB:

-* `ZXDB_mysql.sql` - The latest complete ZXDB database script for MySQL/MariaDB.
+* `ZXDB_mysql.sql.zip` - The latest complete ZXDB database script for MySQL/MariaDB.
 That's all you really need!

 Optionally you can execute one of the provided scripts to convert file `ZXDB_mysql.sql` above to a different RDBMS: